hexaaagon/loafy/packages/create-loafy/README.md

-> [!WARNING]
+> **Loafy is currently in beta.** This project has only been under development for 5 days, so you may experience rapid changes and potential instability.

-**Loafy is currently in beta.** This project has only been under development for 5 days, so you may experience rapid changes and potential instability.
+> **See [GitHub](https://github.com/hexaaagon/loafy) for more info, documentation, and updates.**

 <div align="middle">
   <picture>